 In the local Cantonese language, Mong Kok means ‘busy corner’.
 Indeed, according to the Guinness Book of World Records, it’s among the most densely populated places on Earth.
-Mong Kok is everything you expect Hong Kong to be – a sensory feast of neon-lit streets, bustling markets, excellent street food, shopping, and a never-ending sea of people and activity.
+Mong Kok is everything you expect Hong Kong to be – a sensory feast of neon-lit streets, excellent street food, shopping opportunities and a never-ending sea of people and activity.
 Visiting the area’s bustling markets is undoubtedly one of the top things to do in Mong Kok.

-Venture to Mong Kok’s lively markets and prepare to do some of the best bargain shopping in your life.
-According to Trip Advisor, Hong Kong’s famous Ladies’ Market is the most popular attraction in the entire city.
-Located in the heart of Mong Kok on Tung Choi Street, it’s popular for inexpensive bargain-priced clothes and accessories.
-The name derives from its history of selling predominantly ladies’ clothing back in the 70s, but nowadays you will find a wide variety of men’s clothing and just about all kinds of merchandise, including small household items, electronic gadgets and toys.
+Venture to Mong Kok’s lively Ladies’ Market and prepare to do some of the best bargain shopping of your life.
+Located in the heart of Mong Kok, on Tung Choi Street, it’s popular for knock-offs, inexpensive clothes and accessories.
+The name derives from its history of selling predominantly ladies’ clothing back in the 70s, but nowadays you will find a wide variety of men’s clothing, too, and just about every kind of merchandise, from household items to electronic gadgets and toys.

-Fresh flowers galore, often at a fraction of the cost of commercial florists, Hong Kong’s Flower Market is worth visiting for the bargain prices and also just for the floral scents wafting through the air.
-The variety of exotic blooms is hard to beat with flowers flown in from all over the world.
-The market gets particularly busy in the days leading up to Chinese New Year when it’s tradition to buy flowers and greenery that attract good luck and fortune.
+With fresh flowers galore, often at a fraction of the cost of larger commercial florists, Mong Kok’s Flower Market is worth visiting, both for the bargain prices and the sensational floral scents wafting through the air.
+The variety of exotic blooms is hard to beat, with flowers flown in from all over the world.
+The market gets particularly busy in the days leading up to Chinese New Year, when it’s traditional to buy flowers that attract good luck and fortune.

-This one-of-a-kind goldfish market at the northern end of Tung Choi Street sells, for mere pennies, seemingly endless rows of brightly coloured fish packed into plastic pouches.
-Locals are known to be keen on buying goldfish as they believe they can bring them good luck.
-Besides fish, you can also find kittens, a lot of kittens, puppies, rodents, turtles, snakes, spiders, frogs, and some other amphibians and reptiles sold on the street.
+This one-of-a-kind market at the northern end of Tung Choi Street sells, for mere pennies, seemingly endless rows of brightly coloured fish packed into plastic pouches.
+Why the demand?
+Goldfish are believed to bring good luck.
+Besides fish, you can also find a host of other animals, including kittens, puppies, turtles, snakes and spiders.
 It’s almost like a free trip to the zoo.

-Temple Street Night Market should be high on your list of things to do in Hong Kong.
-A hive of traders, street performers and fortune tellers that gather nightly from 6-11pm to form this lively and vibrant market.
-It’s a great spot for tourists to experience local culture and traditional craftsmanship, as well buy lots of souvenirs, including antiques, jade, clothing, tea ware, and electronic gadgets.
+A trip to Temple Street Night Market should be high on your list of things to do in Hong Kong.
+A hive of traders, street performers and fortune tellers gathers nightly from 6pm to 11pm to form this lively and vibrant market.
+It’s a great spot for tourists to experience local culture and traditional crafts, as well as buying souvenirs, including antiques, jade, clothing, tea-ware and electronic gadgets.